Summary #

 Model generation #

-A few regression algorithms from Scikit-Learn were used to model the data.
-These were linear regression , random forest regressor , stocastic gradient descent regressor , support vector regressor and XGBoost regressor .
+A few data science regression algorithms from Scikit-Learn were used to model the data.
+These were linear regression, random forest regressor, stochastic gradient descent regressor, support vector regressor and XGBoost regressor.
 The performance of the algorithms was determined based on the best (lowest) root mean squared error (RMSE).
 The support vector regressor algorithm achieved the best RSME of 0.37884, which was determined using 10-fold cross validation.
 The RMSE for the support vector regressor using the test data set was slightly better at 0.36268.

 Ordinary least squares (OLS) from Statsmodels allows us to calculate the F-statistic to determine the likelihood of association between the predictors and the outcome.
-In the regression results the F-statistics returns a value of 741.5 » 1, and points to a very high association between at least one predictor and the outcome.
+In the regression results the F-statistics returns a value of 741.5, which is much greater than 1 and points to a very high association between at least one predictor and the outcome.

 The mean and residual standard error of the price (in GBP) is 154.24 ± 55.87 (lower end 98.37, upper end 210.11).
 The error percentage of the residual standard error to the mean is 36.2%.
 This is the expected average variation of the price compared to the mean.